systopia/de.systopia.selfservice/docs/use-case.md

 ![Message Template E-Mail Unknown](./img/selfservice-template-email-unknown.png)

-and this is an example for the message templet if the email address exists for different contacts:
+and this is an example for the message template if the email address exists for different contacts:

 ![Message Template E-Mail Ambiguous](./img/selfservice-template-email-ambiguous.png)